ComPDFKit/compdfkit-pdf-sdk-flutter/README.md

 ## UI Customization

-In version **1.12.0**, we have expanded the options that can be defined in the [CPDFConfiguration](./lib/cpdf_configuration.dart) class.
-When using the `ComPDFKit.openDocument` method to open a PDF View, you can define this object to meet your product requirements.
-We will continue to enrich configuration options in the future to further enhance the flexibility of the product.
-Here are some examples of commonly used configuration options:
+In the **1.12.0** version, we have expanded the options that can be defined in the [CPDFConfiguration](./lib/cpdf_configuration.dart) class.
+When using the `ComPDFKit.openDocument` method to open a PDF View or use `CPDFReaderWidget`, you can define this object to meet your product needs.
+We will continue to enrich the configuration options in the future to further enhance the flexibility of the product.
+The following are some examples of commonly used configuration options:

 1. Set the initial display mode and the list of available modes.
 The following code shows enabling only the viewer mode and annotations mode: